yayorbitgum/Learning/Python/Projects/WeatherGet/README.md

 # TODO ->
 - Have a _setup.py_ do all of this for you instead.
-- Live display that resizes based on console window.
 - Better visualization of upcoming forecast differences.
-- Allow for input to change city, update, exit, etc.
-- Implement as a website.
+- Implement as a live website.